jeferro/products-mic/.github/actions/increase-version/README.md

 # Increase version

-Pyhton script which increase version of the gradle project.
+Script which increases version of the gradle project.